Telecoils

 What about Bluetooth?
 Isn’t that enough?

 Classic Bluetooth and telecoils are different technologies and are designed for different situations.
 Classic Bluetooth helps you connect to personal devices such as your TV, smartphone, or tablet, but it has a limited range, and the technology in hearing instruments is often proprietary, not universal.
 In contrast, the telecoil is universal and will boost your hearing and comprehension more effectively in public and private places around the world.
-People with hearing loss need Bluetooth AND telecoils in their hearing aids, to fully participant anywhere and everywhere (webpage).
+People with hearing loss need Bluetooth AND telecoils in their hearing aids (webpage) to fully participant anywhere and everywhere (webpage).

 NEITHER should be optional: Consumers shouldn’t be forced to choose between Bluetooth or telecoils, nor should professionals be forced to choose (because of the lack of products provided by the hearing aid MFRs) between models that offer only one or the other.
 Users require BOTH.